MichalObi/scrapy_spider/README.md

 # scrapy_spider

-Change password and user data in file and run scrapy runspider filmweb_spider.py -o filmweb.json.
+Change password and user data in file and run:

+scrapy runspider filmweb_spider.py -o filmweb.json.

 Need change user and password in file ( login data and /user/<data> in link ).